 A year later Jeremy moved back to Vancouver to join Image Engine’s newly established film department.
 He worked on several jobs before becoming the animation lead on Neill Blomkamp’s feature debut, District 9.
 During this time Jeremy wrote a large amount of the code for Image Engine’s animation toolset.

-Jeremy has recently contributed to Independence Day: Resurgence and is currently working on Fantastic Beasts and Where To Find Them.
+Jeremy has recently contributed to Willow, Moon Knight, Fantastic Beasts: The Secrets of Dumbledore, The Mandalorian, Spider-Man: Far From Home, Fantastic Beasts: The Crimes of Grindelwald, Independence Day: Resurgence, Logan, and Fantastic Beasts and Where To Find Them.